DataScienceUB/PFM/README.md

 ### Stages of Development of Master’s Project
 + Form a team of 3 students.
 + Choose the prioritized list of projects.
-+ The Master’s Project Coordinators (jordi.vitria@ub.edu & ligual@ub.edu) will assign you a project, by looking for a (maybe global) maximum of the function that represents your global preferences.
++ The Master’s Project Coordinators (ligual@ub.edu) will assign you a project, by looking for a (maybe global) maximum of the function that represents your global preferences.
 + Discuss the research questions, goals, approach you intend to take, methodology, data needed and time plan with your project supervisor.
 + Construct a logical outline for the project.
 Include analysis steps and expected outcomes.
 + Define a clear role for all members of the group.
 This role will be considered in your personal student assessment.